 A flow-chart depicting the source-detection algorithm is shown in Fig. 3.
 The initial step was a sliding-cell detection with a locally estimated background.
 The source list thus produced was required only to produce the initial background map and only needs to identify the brightest sources.
 We therefore used a signal-to-noise (SNR) threshold of 10.
-The list of sources produced by this step was used to create a background map, and then discarded.
-A second sliding-cell detection was then performed, this time using the background map.
+Only the brightest source was considered, and this was only used to create a background map, and then discarded.
+A second slidingcell detection was then performed, this time using the background map.
 The SNR threshold at this point was still 10, and only the single brightest source detected was kept.
 This is necessary to avoid detecting artifacts around bright sources.
 If a source was detected at this point, the PSF was fitted to the source and a likelihood test was performed.
+If the likelihood value (Section 3.3.5) was below 3, the source was discarded as spurious; its position was noted so that, if the object were redetected in a later step, it could be immediately discarded.
 The background map was then rebuilt, and the model PSF of the detected source was added to the map, which reduces the probability of detecting the artifacts just alluded to (see Section 3.3.2 for details).
 The siding-cell detection using the background map, and subsequent steps, were then repeated until no new objects were detected.
 These steps correspond to the left-hand column in Fig. 3.